Christie Monteiro: Appearances

-Video games

 In the Tekken series, Christie is the granddaughter of a legendary capoeira master who is incarcerated in the same prison cell as Eddy Gordo.
-Eddy is taught the art of capoeira and after his release, his master requests that he seek and teach his granddaughter capoeira.
+Eddy is taught the art of capoeira and after his release, his master requests that he seek and teach his granddaughter Capoeira.
 Finding her soon after his return from The King of Iron Fist Tournament 3, Eddy manages to teach Christie to become a capoeira prodigy in only two years.
 But soon thereafter, Eddy abruptly vanishes, leaving Christie only with the words, "Those responsible for my father's death must pay."
-Troubled by his sudden and mysterious disappearance, Christie goes looking for him, her only lead being The King of Iron Fist Tournament 4.
+Troubled by his sudden and mysterious disappearance, Christie goes looking for him, resulting in which her only lead is The King of Iron Fist Tournament 4.

-Christie is able to reunite with Eddy during or after the tournament, as the two are together to see Christie's grandfather being released from prison.
+Christie reunites with Eddy during or after the tournament, as the two are together to see Christie's grandfather being released from prison.
 Because of his incarceration, Christie's grandfather has become a frail old man and is diagnosed with a terminal illness that leaves him only six months to live, although a cure might be possible with technology from the Mishima Zaibatsu.
 Several days later, Christie learns of The King of Iron Fist Tournament 5.
-She sees it as a chance to save her grandfather, believing that she may be able to find a cure for him if she possessed the advanced technology from the Mishima Zaibatsu.
+She sees it as a chance to save her grandfather, believing that she may be able to find a cure for him if she possesses the advanced technology from the Mishima Zaibatsu.
 Christie enters the tournament, but she is defeated and goes home to Brazil.
 Upon her arrival, she finds out that both her grandfather and Eddy are missing.
 She learns that her grandfather was transferred to the Mishima Zaibatsu's medical facility.
-In order to find the exact location of her grandfather, Christie enters The King of Iron Fist Tournament 6.
+To find the exact location of her grandfather, Christie enters The King of Iron Fist Tournament 6.
 In her and Eddy's epilogues, Christie finds that her grandfather is dead.
 She breaks down in tears over his grave, and Eddy, who was the one responsible for transferring her grandfather so he could be cured from funds he received by working with Mishima Zaibatsu, drops his Mishima Zaibatsu emblem to the ground, breaking it slightly.

 Christie also makes appearances as a playable character in the non-canon Tekken games Tekken Tag Tournament 2 and Tekken Revolution, as well as Street Fighter X Tekken via DLC released in July 2012, with her official tag partner, Lei Wulong.

-Other media and merchandise

 In the 2009 film Tekken, Christie is portrayed by American actress Kelly Overton.
 This version of Christie is a mixed martial artist instead of a capoeira fighter, has no relationship with Eddy Gordo, and is a love interest of Jin Kazama.

+Promotion and reception

 A model portrayed Christie in the "Tekken Maxim Photoshoot" gallery in Maxim.
-Kotobukiya released a 1/7 scale (9.8 inches tall) Christie action figure in January 2012 as part of their Tekken Tag Tournament 2 storyline; she is seen in a dance-like posture and in her usual Tekken costume, except her pants are turned into chaps with her panties clearly visible.
+Kotobukiya released a 1/7 scale (9.8 inches tall) Christie action figure in January 2012 as part of their Tekken Tag Tournament 2 storyline; she is seen in a dance-like posture and her usual Tekken costume, except her pants are turned into chaps with her panties visible.